lo-language/velo/docs/basics.md

 	log("failed to read the file");
 ```

-### Continuations
+### consequents

-Think of continuations as part of the main flow of the procedure, like an if/else block, rather than as a sub-procedure.
+Think of consequents as part of the main flow of the procedure, like an if/else block, rather than as a sub-procedure.
 They share the same scope as their enclosing procedure.

 Modules only provide ability, not authority.